hammal/IMSE2025/README.md

 <h2 id="overview">📄 Overview</h2>

 <p>This project provides a Python-based environment, using Jupyter notebooks, for designing and simulating Continuous-Time Binary-weighted ADC (CBADC) and traditional Sigma-Delta architectures.
-Expanding upon Schreier's established MATLAB toolbox, it extends  capabilities for both continuous-time and discrete-time designs, with emphasis on practical circuit-level considerations.</p>
+Expanding upon Schreier's established MATLAB toolbox, it extends the  capabilities for both continuous-time and discrete-time designs, with emphasis on practical circuit-level considerations.</p>

 <h2 id="features">✨ Features</h2>